opencontainers/runtime-tools/README.md

 OPTIONS:
    --runtime, -r        runtime to be tested
    --output, -o         output format,
--o=all: ouput sucessful details and statics, -o=err-only: ouput failure details and statics --debug, -d  switch of debug mode, defaults to false, with '--debug' to enable debug mode
+-o=all: ouput sucessful details and statistics, -o=err-only: ouput failure details and statistics --debug, -d  switch of debug mode, defaults to false, with '--debug' to enable debug mode
 ```